Is Possible to Demolish a House if It Has a Mortgage?

 The best thing to do is to consult with your mortgage as this is important that they know that you are demolishing your house.

-The lender or the bank has interest in your property so you can not demolish that property without them knowing or obtaining their consent.
+The lender or the bank has an interest in your property so you can not demolish that property without them knowing or obtaining their consent.

 Financing the demolition of your home

-Financing the demolition of your house will be a long and complicated process as you need to figure out the cost of your property, the cost of the whole demolition process and you need to obtain a long-term mortgage financing.
+Financing the demolition of your house will be a long and complicated process as you need to figure out the cost of your property, the cost of the whole complete demolition process and you need to obtain long-term mortgage financing.

 Unless you are sitting on a pile of wealth and have more than enough money to go around, you will be needing money to finance the tearing down of your house.